azral1962/min-book/README.md

 # Description

-Generate complete and complex books, without any annoying new commands or sintax, just good old pure Typst.
+Generate complete and complex books, without any annoying new commands or syntax, just good old pure Typst.
 All the magic occurs in initialization: you set it with the right options, and the package will manage all formatting and structuring all by itself --- as it should be.